h82258652/windows-uwp.zh-cn/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

             create_task(RfcommDeviceService::FromIdAsync(services[0]->Id))
             .then([](RfcommDeviceService^ service)
             {
-                // Check that the service meets this App’s minimum
+                // Check that the service meets this App's minimum
                 // requirement
                 if (SupportsProtection(service)
-                    &amp;&amp; IsCompatibleVersion(service))
+                    && IsCompatibleVersion(service))
                 {
                     _service = service;